KislyKamil/Tasty-Easy/README.md

 # Tasty-Easy

 Inside folder 'database' is sql file which holds main database, just import it.
-I recommend to move all project folder to xampp's htdocs
+I recommend to launch project with xampp (just copy project to htdocs folder inside xampp's directory)